 What is a Commercial Pilot?

 Airline and commercial pilots fly and navigate airplanes or helicopters.
 Airline pilots fly for airlines that transport people and cargo on a fixed schedule.
-Commercial pilots fly aircraft for other reasons, such as charter flights, rescue operations, firefighting, aerial photography, and crop dusting.
-Pilots spend a considerable amount of time away from home because flights often involve overnight layovers.
-Those who fly international routes may experience jetlag.
-Many have variable schedules.
+Commercial pilots also fly aircraft for charter flights, rescue operations, firefighting, aerial photography, and crop dusting.
+They typically spend a considerable amount of time away from home because flights often involve overnight layovers.

 What does a Commercial Pilot do?